benjminn/benjminn/README.md

 I'm a dedicated and adaptable Information Technology student at Universitas Gadjah Mada.
 I am a responsible team player with high initiative and a keen eye for detail.
 I'm always excited to take on new challenges and experiences that can help me grow my skills in software development and creative problem-solving.

-🎓 Studying Information Technology at Universitas Gadjah Mada (2023 - Present)
+🎓 Studying Information Engineering at Universitas Gadjah Mada (2023 - Present)
 <br>
 🌱 I'm currently exploring new technologies and deepening my understanding of software development
 <br>